Processors

 Create pages dynamically

-Some processors can generate additional pages (or remove them).
-The second argument of the (pre)processors contains an array with all pages that are being processed.
+Processors can generate additional pages (or remove them).
+The second argument of the (pre)processors contains an array with all pages of the site.
 You can modify this array to add or remove pages dynamically.
 For example:

 import { Page } from "lume/core/file.ts";